Cryptopay (CPAY) Reaches Market Cap of $9.30 Million

-Cryptopay (CURRENCY:CPAY) traded flat against the US dollar during the 1 day period ending at 8:00 AM Eastern on January 29th.
-In the last week, Cryptopay has traded flat against the US dollar.
-Cryptopay has a market cap of $9.30 million and $75.00 worth of Cryptopay was traded on exchanges in the last day.
-One Cryptopay coin can now be bought for approximately $0.14 or 0.00000215 BTC on exchanges.
+Cryptopay (CURRENCY:CPAY) traded flat against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on January 29th.
+Cryptopay has a total market capitalization of $9.30 million and approximately $75.00 worth of Cryptopay was traded on exchanges in the last 24 hours.
+One Cryptopay coin can now be bought for $0.14 or 0.00000215 BTC on exchanges.
+In the last week, Cryptopay has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.